UnbihexiumFan/edobox-11edo/README.md

 # EdoBox

 EdoBox is an online tool for sketching and sharing instrumental music.
-It is a modification of [JummBox](https://jummbus.bitbucket.io) the [original BeepBox](https://beepbox.co), focused on improving ease-of-use.
+It is a modification of [JummBox](https://jummbus.bitbucket.io), a modification of the [original BeepBox](https://beepbox.co).
+Most of the work was done by them, and I do not claim to have made this program by myself.

 All song data is packaged into the URL at the top of your browser.
 When you make changes to the song, the URL is updated to reflect your changes.
 When you are